pivotal-partner-platform-architecture/azure-iot-demo/README.md

 mvn clean package
 java -jar target/create-device-identity-1.0-SNAPSHOT.jar CONNECTION_STRING DEVICE_ID
 ```
-Please note the displayed device key that was generated.
+Please sure to capture the displayed device key that was generated.

 # Build the other applications
 ```